Below is a list of various magazines, press stories, webzines, blogs and web sites that I’ve been published in or contributed to over the years.

 Red Poets, Imperial Hotel, Merthyr

-I did enter the Rhys Davies Short Story competition back in 2009 with the first short story I ever wrote.
-I managed to get a runner up spot which was good.
+I also entered the Rhys Davies Short Story competition back in 2009 with the first short story I ever wrote.
+I managed to get a runner up spot there as well, which was good.

 ‘…the world of Onions is an enclosed one; specifically, a valleys curry-house at a weekend, in which we witness the clash of several disparate cultures, all of which the writer powerfully evokes with the briefest of sketches.
 The epiphanic moment at the story’s close is expertly done: the headlights of a passing car beam into the restaurant, and ‘the people were lit up, momentarily, clear as diamonds [and] Mohammed could see for the first time in his life’.
 A remarkably controlled piece of work.’ – Judges: Niall Griffiths & Stevie Davies